Financial Aid for Special Needs Children and Adults

 Tax Credits for Special Needs Families

-Tax breaks provide another important way to lessen the financial impact of caring for children with special medical needs.
-It begins with deducting unreimbursed medical expenses when filing your federal income taxes.
+This starts with deducting unreimbursed medical expenses when filing federal income taxes.
 You can deduct the amount that exceeds 7.5% of your adjusted gross income.
 If your adjusted gross income is $50,000, the threshold is $3,750.
 So, if you had $10,000 in medical expenses, you could deduct $6,250.
-The deductible expenses include more than just medicines and doctor bills: Medically required foods, mileage to and from health care visits and therapy supplies count, too.
+The deductible expenses include more than just medicines and doctor bills; medically required foods, mileage to and from health care visits and therapy supplies count, too.

-The child and dependent care credit is a tax break for paying someone to care for your child while working or looking for work.
-There is no age limit if the child is disabled.
-Better news: It’s a credit rather than a deduction, so it cuts your tax bill directly instead of just reducing your taxable income.
-The credit can be up to $3,000 per dependent, to a maximum of $6,000 for all dependents.
-Child-care, after-school programs and day camp qualify for the credit.
+The child and dependent care credit is a tax break for paying someone to care for your child while you work or look for work.
+The good news is there is no age limit if the child is disabled.
+The better news is it’s a credit rather than a deduction, so it lowers your tax bill directly instead of just reducing your taxable income.
+The credit can be up to $3,000 per dependent or a maximum of $6,000 for all dependents.
+Child-care, after-school programs, and day camp qualify for the credit.
 Keep good records and consult your accountant.

 Another break is a 529A account, which are state-sponsored accounts that allow disabled people to save significant amounts without threatening their eligibility for need-based government help.
-Disabled people, their families and friends can contribute as much as $14,000 a year without putting federal benefits at risk.
-These are not deductible on federal taxes but are at the state level in some states.
+Disabled people, their families and friends can contribute as much as $15,000 a year without putting federal benefits at risk.
+These are not deductible on federal taxes, but some states allow them as deductions.
 The permissible size of the account also varies by state.

 Special Needs Grants